afoix/codon2protein/README.md

 ## License

-`codon2protein` was created by afoix.
+`codon2protein` was created by group 5.
 It is licensed under the terms of the MIT license.

 ## Credits